NoroffFEU/development-platforms/vue.js-case-study.md

  ### Vue vs React

 #### Virtual DOM
- - Both use virtual DOM which makes it faster
+ - Both use virtual DOM which makes it faster.
 #### Template vs JSX
  - Vue uses html, js and css seperately, which makes it easier for beginners to learn Vue.
 This resembles a vanilla based approach to making UI.
 React on the other hand use jsx, which means that html and css are used in the js files either as styled components, function components or class components.
 #### Installation Tools
- - React uses create react app and VueJS uses vue-cli /CDN/npm.
+ - React uses create react app and Vue uses vue-cli /CDN/npm.
+React needs webpack for the build, whereas VueJS does not.
+We can start with VueJS coding anywhere in jsfiddle or codepen using the cdn library.
+#### Popularity
+ - React is popular than Vue.
+The job opportunity with React is more than Vue.
+There is a big name behind React i.e. Facebook which makes it more popular

  ### Pros
 - **Small in size:** The framework is only 18kb and is fast to install